 The Village's road network is a grid pattern with Harold Street and Slocan Street as north-south collectors and Griffin and Park Avenues as east-west collectors.
-The Village also has wide right-of-ways that are required for snow storage but may have capacity for additional usage.
-Alleys are undersized (~3.5m wide) and are not wide enough to functionally serve as a public access.
-Infill may increase the importance of alleys for access.
-Does it make sense for the Village to maintain these spaces that are currently too small to be functionable?
+The Village also has wide (20-30m wide) road right-of-ways that are required for snow storage but may have capacity for additional usage, such as landscaped boulevards, sidewalks, and parking.
+Alleys are undersized (~3.5m wide) and are not wide enough to functionally serve as a public access to rear yards.
+Infill may increase the importance of alleys for access, however wider alley right-of-ways would be required to service rear yards.
+Until a detailed study of how alleys should be used in the future can be completed, vehicular access should only be considered from roads and sidestreets.